 Systematic phonics instruction, which offers young readers plenty of opportunities to make the necessary links between letters and sounds, helps young readers along the way to reading success.
 There are, however, different types of phonics instruction, the main two being synthetic phonics and analytic phonics.

-With analytic phonics, children are taught to recognise whole words by sight, and later to break down the word into the smaller units of sound.
+With analytic phonics, children are taught to recognize whole words by sight, and later to break down the word into the smaller units of sound.

 In contrast, synthetic phonics is a more accelerated form of phonics.
 Children are taught letter sounds even before they are introduced to books, before they learn to read and prior to starting school.

-With the Reading Eggs program, children begin by learning the appropriate sound for each letter of the alphabet.
+With the Reading Eggs programme, children begin by learning the appropriate sound for each letter of the alphabet.